cassidy1/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-0.md

 name: Introductions
 # Introductions

-* Your Name
+* Name - Ryan Cassidy
-* Job Title
+* Job Title - Solutions Engineer
 * Secrets Management Experience
-* Favorite Text Editor
+  * 2 1/2 Years at Hashicorp
+  * Vault Subject Matter Expert
+  * Prior to HashiCorp I worked in Ad Tech

 ???
 * Use this slide to introduce yourself, give a little bit of your background story, then go around the room and have all your participants introduce themselves.

 * The favorite text editor question is a good ice breaker, but perhaps more importantly it gives you an immediate gauge of how technical your users are.

 ---
 name: Table-of-Contents